 You notice that it’s making some odd sounds.
 One thing that your HVAC unit is definitely not supposed to do is make a lot of loud sounds.
 As a matter of fact, it’s actually not supposed to make any noises at all.
 For instance, a telling sound that your fan is going out is if you hear a bit of a clanking sound.
 Therefore, if you hear anything abnormal coming from your unit, call a technician as soon as possible.
 Something is definitely not right.

 You see that it’s leaking water.
 Something else that an HVAC unit is not supposed to do is leak water.
 So if you happen to notice some puddles around your unit, have it inspected.
 If you don’t do so, that could lead to some really costly problems, including the possibility of having to replace the unit altogether.

 You are not getting cooler.
 Even if you’ve purchased an HVAC unit with an Energy Star label, one that is sure to have some energy conservation and energy efficiency differences , when you turn on your unit, it still should be able to cool the rooms of your house.
-If you’re noticing that you’re not getting cooler even when the air is blowing on high, it could be a result of your compressor going out on you, which is pretty serious.
+If you’re noticing that you’re not getting cooler even when the air is blowing on high, it could be a result of your compressor going out on you, which is pretty serious that’s why compressor servicing and maintenance is essential.
 Your unit is supposed to work at any temperature setting.
 If yours is not, that’s another sign that yours just might not make it through the summer.
 Make sure to have it looked at just as soon as possible.